bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/alexandru.buiac/index.md

 ### Week 12 - 18 May

 - finished assembly of hardware
-- started writing some code
+- started writing base code for hardware functionality

 ### Week 19 - 25 May

+- finished the entire software, enabling all functionalities:
+  + basic note playing
+  + recording and saving song on SD card for persistance
+  + playback from SD card
+  + playback of predefined songs

 ## Hardware